How to Create a Budget for Your Small Business: A Step-by-Step Guide

 • Payment processing fees

-Estimate based on your typical business cycle.
-If unsure, track and update as you go.
+Estimate these based on your typical business cycle.
+If uncertain, track expenses diligently and update your budget regularly.

 Step 4: Include Occasional and Seasonal Expenses